 Krenwinkel was a participant in both the Tate and LaBianca murders.
 Krenwinkel was arrested in Mobile, Alabama on December 1, 1969.
 The following day, Krenwinkel was indicted for seven counts of first-degree murder and one count of conspiracy to commit murder.
 At the end of the nine-month trial, Krenwinkel was convicted of all counts and sentenced to death on March 29, 1971.

 During a 2004 parole hearing, when asked who she would place at the top of the list of people she has harmed, Patricia Krenwinkel responded, “Myself.”
 She was denied parole following that hearing because, according to the panel, Krenwinkel still posed an “unacceptable risk to public safety”.

-Following the 2009 death of fellow Manson gang member, Susan Atkins, Krenwinkel is now the longest-incarcerated female inmate in the California penal system.
+Following the 2009 death of fellow Manson Family member, Susan Atkins, Krenwinkel is now the longest-incarcerated female inmate in the California penal system.